slbsh/iterlist/README.md

     (In my tests it was marginally better than `std::collections::VecDeque`)
 - You want to have multiple independent cursors on the same list.
 - You need an iterator that you can move around in and modify.
-- It's also a noticably faster than `std::collections::LinkedList` in most cases!
+- It's also noticably faster than `std::collections::LinkedList` in most cases!
+- You wanna look cool (⌐■-■) ... or not, I'm not your boss. (psst the api is preeetty nice :p)

 ## Todos
 - [ ] `append`  - append another list to the end of this one.